Essential Junk Journal Supplies & Where To Find Them

 • Christmas crackers

 You name it.
-Most forms of junk can be used in your journals – your imagination is the only limit!
+Most types of junk can be used in your journals.
+Your imagination is the only limit!

-Some pretty junk journal ephemera I made from actual junk (see exactly how I made these pieces here!)
+Some pretty junk journal ephemera I made from actual junk (and my digitals!)

 Glue